-There’s this idea that electric toothbrushes are superior to manual toothbrush.
-The thinking is that more rotations equals better cleaning.
+There’s this idea that electric toothbrushes are superior to a manual toothbrush.
+The thinking is that more rotations equal better cleaning.

 But is this actually true?
 What do studies really say?

 That’s what we’ll take a look at below.

 We know that a manual toothbrush will clean your teeth.
 After one of your regular dental checkups, your dentist will often give you a toothbrush — a non-electric toothbrush.

 When you use the proper technique, regular toothbrushes do just fine, but electric toothbrushes may actually clean better because of the extra rotations.
 According to the American Dental Associations, “Either manual or powered toothbrushes can be used effectively.”

 But the question here is, “Do you need an electric toothbrush?”

 The answer to that is no. You don’t need want.
 Yes, you may be able to cleaner better faster, but you can have great oral hygiene with a simple standard toothbrush and the right technique.